Natalie-Atabaki/BN/scripts/Natalie/README.md

 # Bayesian Network Analysis of Clinical and Proteomic Data

-This repository contains two main R scripts for building and analysing Bayesian Networks (BNs) using clinical and proteomic data.
+This repository contains two main R scripts for building and analysing Bayesian Networks (BNs) using simulated clinical and proteomic data.

 ---